 |Preacher Curl||Cross-body Curl|

 —Michael from Laredo, TX, sent us his arm routine.
 We gave it a letter grade and provided a revision below.

 -M&F Rating: C+

-Cut volume & balance your tri's and bi's
+Cut volume and balance your tri’s and bi’s.

 OUR ADVICE: You’re smart to employ a system of progression by adding reps weekly, but you can’t use it on every exercise—especially when you’re performing 11 total lifts!
 That’s too much work for small muscles like the biceps and triceps.
 Furthermore, you’re doing 24 sets for the bi’s and only nine for the tri’s—that’s a major imbalance.
 Cut this down to nine total sets for each muscle—three sets of three lifts for each.
 You can switch up these moves every four to six weeks for more variety, but keep to your progression plan of adding a rep weekly and then increasing the weight.